CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/blocks/block-execution-exception.md

 ### Block Exception Occurred

-Executing the block threw an exception.
+Executing the block with the specified [Block ID][BlockID Property] threw an exception.

 #### Message Format